 Eating a variety of fruits and vegetables will also supply your body with the fat-soluble vitamin A (from beta carotene), vitamin E and vitamin K. Vitamins A and E (along with vitamin C) are antioxidants that protect the cells in your body from free radical damage.
 Vitamin A is also important for normal vision and regular cell reproduction.
 Vitamin K is necessary for normal blood clotting and strong bones.

 Fruits and vegetables also contain many of the minerals you need.
 Calcium does a lot of things, but it's especially important for strong bones and teeth.
 Iron is needed to carry oxygen throughout your body.
 Fruits and vegetables are also good sources of magnesium and potassium, which help keep your muscles working (including that very important muscle -- your heart) and help regulate your blood pressure.

 The polyphenols found in fruits and vegetables trigger antioxidant activity that protects the cells in your body and some of them, such as quercetin (found in red apples and watermelon) and resveratrol (in grapes) may be anti-inflammatory in nature.
 Some of the phytonutrients appear to protect you against cancer, such as falcarinol, which is found in carrots, and indole-3 carbonyl, which is in broccoli.

 Fruits and vegetables supply dietary fiber, which is often deficient in a typical western diet.
-You need high-fiber foods to keep your digestive system working normally and to help regulate cholesterol and blood sugar levels.
-Fier also helps keep you feeling full, which is good for losing or maintaining your weight.
+High-fiber foods keep your digestive system working normally and help regulate cholesterol and blood sugar levels.
+Fiber also helps keep you feeling full, which is good for losing or maintaining your weight.

 Here are some examples of one serving: